astra-vision/MaterialPalette/README.md

 ## 2. Quick start

 Here are instructions to get you started using **Material Palette**.
 First, we provide some optimized concepts so you can experiment with the generation pipeline.
-We also show how to run the method on user selected images and masks (concept learning + generation + decomposition)
+We also show how to run the method on user-selected images and masks (concept learning + generation + decomposition)

 ### § Generation